PaulDiaconescu/ar-app/README.md

 # AR Location

+## Description
-## This is the AR Location project.
+This package is the AR Location android application.

-### This app utilizes the ARCore-Location library (https://github.com/appoly/ARCore-Location)
+# Application Overview
+The AR Location app is utilizing the [ARCore](https://developers.google.com/ar) SDK from google and the [AR-CORE Location](https://github.com/appoly/ARCore-Location) library for handling real-world coordinates.